ornicar/GravatarBundle/README.markdown

           # application/config/config.yml
           ornicar_gravatar: ~

-  5. If you always have some default for your gravatars such as size, rating or default or to use a proxy to check if a gravatar exists it can be configured in your config
+  5. If you always have some default for your gravatars such as size, rating or default or to use a proxy to check i a gravatar exists it can be configured in your config

          # application/config/config.yml
          ornicar_gravatar: